 CCIP participants take part in an intensive orientation program upon arrival in the United States.
 Participants take English language classes and attend sessions that familiarize them with campus and community resources.
 They also participate in educational and cultural activities that introduce them to the United States and its citizens.

 CCIP participants complete academic coursework in select CCIP fields of study and, when possible, pursue professional certificates.
 Current fields of study include applied engineering, business management and administration, early childhood education, information technology, media, public safety, and tourism and hospitality.

-Service-Learning is another component of student’s integration on campus and in the community.
-Students participate in community service activities with local nonprofit organizations, join student groups to promote various causes, and participate in large scale events such as Martin Luther King Jr Day of Service.
+Service-Learning is another component of program participants’s integration on campus and in the community.
+Program participants participate in community service activities with local nonprofit organizations, join student groups to promote various causes, and participate in large scale events such as Martin Luther King Jr Day of Service.

-The NOVA led Community College Consortium strongly encourages its CCI students to develop a product that would be used by the student, upon their return home to provide a comprehensive picture of the sum total of the student’s experience while in the CCI program.
-The product may be a portfolio of work, a paper on skills acquired, a reflection on the fellowship, a training or presentation manual.
+The NOVA-led Community College Consortium strongly encourages its CCIP participants to develop a project that provides a comprehensive picture of the sum total of the participants CCIP experience that they can bring home to demonstrate what they have learned.
+The project may be a portfolio of work, a paper on skills acquired, a reflection on the fellowship, a training or presentation manual.